TDA283-compiler-construction/project/project/README.md

 Collaboration and academic honesty
 ----------------------------------

+We take academic honesty seriously.
 As mentioned above, students word individually or in groups of two on this project.
-Students must develop their own code, and are *not* allowed to share code with other students or to get, or even look at, code developed by others.
-Having said that, we do encourage discussions among participants in the course about the project at a conceptual level, as long as everyone follows the simple and absolute rule _to not share code_.
+Each individual/group must develop their own code, and are _not allowed to share code with other students or to get, or even look at, code developed by others_.
+Having said that, we do encourage discussions among participants in the course about the project at a conceptual level.

 Students who get significant help from others must make a note of this and acknowledge (in their documentation file) those who helped.